Tools

 - Gotify

-Plugin tools can also be marked opt-in via opt_in: true in plugin.yaml.
+Plugin tools are also opt-in via opt_in: true in plugin.yaml.

 Deferred Tools